CA Final Financial Reporing May 2024 Strategy Weigtage and ABC Analysis

-FR is not all about consolidation and business combination.
+CA Final Financial Reporting is not all about consolidation and business combination.
 Ind AS is provided to be quite scoring in recent attempts.
 You should try to attempt FR paper very well because being a first paper; it will affect performance in next papers also.
-Don’t get stressed after seeing new questions in Exam.
+Do not get stressed after seeing new questions in Exam.
 As per last 2-3 attempts, you will definitely get some new questions.

 For passing the exam, Ind AS and other small chapters are sufficient.
 Consolidation, business combination and financial instruments are there to decide your exemption or Rank (if you are targeting).